secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 **What if "PO Required" = "YES," and the customer has provided a PO number but not a PO document?**

-1. If the customer provides a PO number, not not a PO document, please attach the email (containing the PO number) to the opportunity.
+1. If the customer provides a PO number, but not a PO document, please attach the confirmation email (containing the PO number and stating that there is no PO document issued) to the opportunity.
 If all other booking requirements are met, the opportunity will be closed.

 **What if the customer requires a PO and the PO is delayed, but all other booking requirements are met?**